aniketghumed23/aniketghumed23/README.md

-# Aniket Ghumed
+# Hello, I'm Aniket Ghumed! 👋

+🌐 Full Stack Engineer | Innovator | Tech Enthusiast

-Welcome to my GitHub profile!
-I'm a Computer Science enthusiast with a passion for developing innovative software solutions and a knack for tackling complex data challenges.
-Currently pursuing my Master's in Computer Science at the University of North Carolina at Charlotte, I specialize in cloud computing, big data analytics, and secure software design.
+Welcome to my GitHub space, where creativity meets technology!
+I'm a seasoned Full Stack Engineer with a passion for developing scalable web applications and engaging user experiences.
+With a Master’s degree in Computer Science from the University of North Carolina at Charlotte and a rich background in both front-end and back-end technologies, I thrive on creating end-to-end solutions that drive progress and efficiency.

+## What I Bring to the Table 🚀

+- **Expertise in Full Stack Development:** From HTML, CSS, and React in the front end to Node.js, Django, and Flask powering the back end, I build seamless, high-performance applications that resonate with users.

+- **Mastery of Cloud and Deployment Technologies:** With hands-on experience in AWS, GCP, and Azure, I deploy robust and scalable cloud-native solutions.
+Docker, Jenkins, and Kubernetes are my go-to tools for CI/CD pipelines, ensuring smooth, zero-downtime deployments.

+- **A Data-Driven Approach:** Leveraging databases like MongoDB, PostgreSQL, and Redis, I implement efficient data storage solutions.
+My work with Elasticsearch and Kibana enhances application insights through real-time analytics.

+- **Continuous Learning and Innovation:** The tech landscape is ever-evolving, and so am I. Whether it's mastering new frameworks or contributing to open source, I'm always on the lookout for ways to push the envelope.

+- **Collaboration and Leadership:** As a Graduate Teaching Assistant and through various team projects, I've honed my skills in teamwork, mentorship, and project management, ensuring projects cross the finish line successfully.

 ## 📍 Location
 Charlotte, NC, USA